-At SWN, to ensure that we minimize our operational footprint, our commitment is to leave the land we impact better than how we found it.
+At SWN, to ensure that we minimize our operational footprint, we strive to leave the land we impact better than we found it.
 During our operations, we aim to minimize surface impacts, prevent spills, reduce waste and protect biodiversity.
-In addition, we use LEED building standards for our headquarters.

 When the time comes to close the final well on a pad, we generally restore the location to its original condition, absent landowner requests that the pad be left in place.
 Because most of our wells will produce for decades to come, our well closures at present are mostly older conventional wells that have ceased producing and exploratory wells that prove noncommercial.
 We employ best practices that guide the development and ultimate closure of our well pad sites and ensure we comply with applicable regulations.

 We handle a variety of liquids in our operations – including natural gas liquids, fracturing fluid, produced water, recycled water and condensate – and our operational practices help ensure these liquids stay off the ground and out of waterways.
 We have spill prevention controls and spill response plans in place throughout our operations, and we regularly conduct spill response drills.
 Containment under facilities and equipment and catch basins under drilling rigs are designed to contain fluid that may fall, and the base area around each rig is covered with a heavy polyethylene liner.
 Shutoff valves on rigs enable us to immediately stop any leak or rupture.
 We keep records of every spill – even those captured by containment – and record near hits, so we can learn from those events and put preventative measures in place.

 SWN defines, classifies and tracks Tier 1 and Tier 2 spills,1 portions of which are included as performance measures affecting our employees’ compensation and bonuses.